danholodak/Fruit-Loops/ReadMe.md

 ![screenshot](./fl_screenshot.png "Fruit Loops Screenshot")
 ## Description:
 Fruit Loops is a browser based demo based on the functionality of a drum pad or sequencer.
-It allows users to make simple beats or music that can loop infinitely.
+It allows users to make a simple bit of music that can loop infinitely.

 ## Functionality:
 All the functionality is controlled by clicking different page elements.